Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-While moderate alcohol use will not typically affect liver function, chronic alcohol use can lead to liver damage and alcohol related liver disease (ARLD), also known as alcoholic liver disease.
+While moderate alcohol use doesn’t typically affect liver function, chronic alcohol use can lead to liver damage and alcohol-related liver disease (ARLD).
+This is also known as alcoholic liver disease.

 Not all liver damage is due to alcohol use.
-In fact, there are over 100 types of liver disease out there.9 Other causes of liver damage include:9
+In fact, there are over 100 types of liver disease out there.9 The other causes of liver damage include:9

 Over 3 million people use BetterHelp.
 Their services are: